This review of Mela (Aeyla) Weighted Blankets contains affiliate links

 As I mentioned above, these days my anxiety seems to only rear its ugly head at nighttime, startling me awake in the middle of the night.
 I tend to ‘jump’ – normally throwing my hands and legs up in the air.
 I probably experience this at least three times a week and aside from disrupting my sleep, it isn’t the nicest experience.

-The added company of the weighted blanket has significantly improved nap time – and I’m finding I’m falling asleep much faster (which is great when you only have twenty minutes to spare).
+The added company of the weighted blanket has significantly improved nap time – and I’m finding I’m falling asleep much faster, which is great when you only have twenty minutes to spare.

-Cons of the Mela Weighted Blanket
+What are the Cons of Using Mela Weighted Blankets?

 It Doesn’t Work for Everyone